Skip to main content

 How Much Can You Sue for Pain and Suffering in Michigan?

-No-fault insurance coverage only provides compensation for medical bills and certain other economic damages.
-In order to recover damages for pain and suffering and other non-economic losses, you have to file a claim with the at-fault party’s insurance company, and it might be necessary to file a lawsuit.
-Michigan’s no-fault law for car accident claims only allows fault-based claims for non-economic damages in cases involving “death, serious impairment of body function, or permanent serious disfigurement.”
+Michigan state law has no legal limit on how much compensation you can receive for your pain-and-suffering claim.
+No-fault insurance coverage only compensates for medical bills and other economic damages.
+To recover damages for pain and suffering and other non-economic losses, you must file a claim with the at-fault party’s insurance company, and it might be necessary to file a lawsuit.

 If you meet this threshold injury requirement, the amount that you can recover for pain and suffering in Michigan depends on numerous factors, including: